jimktrains/subtlelanternradio/README.md

 _Lighting the way forward._

-This is a project to develop an open, libre standard for radios to use allowing for extensibility, configurability, control, and experimentation by the operator.
+This is a project to develop an open, libre standard for radios to use, allowing for extensibility, configurability, control, and experimentation by the operator.